isc-projects/bind9/doc/notes/notes-9.17.12.rst

 - The default value for the ``stale-answer-client-timeout`` option was changed from ``1800`` (ms) to ``off``.
 The default value may be changed again in future releases as this feature matures.
 [GL #2608]

-- Implement ``draft-vandijk-dnsop-nsec-ttl``, NSEC(3) TTL values are now set to the minimum of the SOA MINIMUM value and the SOA TTL.
-[GL #2347].

-- Reduce the supported maximum number of iterations that can be configured in an NSEC3 zones to 150.
-[GL #2642]

 Bug Fixes
 ~~~~~~~~~